barbarer/py4e-int/_sources/functions/func-group.rst

     - :print: The print function will display a value in Python.
       :.*: Look at the example Python code above.

+.. fillintheblank:: funct_fitb_return_None_v2
+    :practice: T

     Delete the last line of the test function above and run the code again.

-.. fillintheblank:: funct_fitb_return_None
-    :practice: T

 What value is returned from a function that doesn't have a return keyword?

     - :None: A function without a return still returns the keyword None :.*: What is the last thing that is printed when you run the code above after deleting the return from the test function?